awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-job.md

   The job timeout in minutes\.
 This is the maximum time that a job run can consume resources before it is terminated and enters `TIMEOUT` status\.
 The default is 2,880 minutes \(48 hours\)\.
 + `MaxCapacity` – Number \(double\)\.

-  The number of AWS Glue data processing units \(DPUs\) that can be allocated when this job runs\.
+  For Glue version 1\.0 or earlier jobs, using the standard worker type, the number of AWS Glue data processing units \(DPUs\) that can be allocated when this job runs\.
 A DPU is a relative measure of processing power that consists of 4 vCPUs of compute capacity and 16 GB of memory\.
 For more information, see the [AWS Glue pricing page](https://aws.amazon.com/glue/pricing/)\.

   Do not set `Max Capacity` if using `WorkerType` and `NumberOfWorkers`\.

   The value that can be allocated for `MaxCapacity` depends on whether you are running a Python shell job or an Apache Spark ETL job:
   + When you specify a Python shell job \(`JobCommand.Name`="pythonshell"\), you can allocate either 0\.0625 or 1 DPU\.
 The default is 0\.0625 DPU\.
-  + When you specify an Apache Spark ETL job \(`JobCommand.Name`="glueetl"\), you can allocate from 2 to 100 DPUs\.
+  + When you specify an Apache Spark ETL job \(`JobCommand.Name`="glueetl"\) or Apache Spark streaming ETL job \(`JobCommand.Name`="gluestreaming"\), you can allocate from 2 to 100 DPUs\.
 The default is 10 DPUs\.
 This job type cannot have a fractional DPU allocation\.

+  For Glue version 2\.0 jobs, you cannot instead specify a `Maximum capacity`\.
+Instead, you should specify a `Worker type` and the `Number of workers`\.
 + `WorkerType` – UTF\-8 string \(valid values: `Standard=""` \| `G.1X=""` \| `G.2X=""`\)\.

   The type of predefined worker that is allocated when a job runs\.
 Accepts a value of Standard, G\.1X, or G\.2X\.